SubProblem/spring-boot-ecommerce/README.md

 - **Spring Data JPA**: Used for easy and consistent data access.
 - **PostgreSQL**: Chosen as the relational database to store application data.
 - **JWT Authentication**: Implemented for secure and stateless user authentication.
+- **Apache Kafka**: Employed for asynchronous communication between microservices.
+Kafka facilitates real-time messaging and data streaming, enhancing inter-service communication and enabling efficient data exchange.

+## Kafka Integration

+Kafka is employed for asynchronous communication between microservices.
+The implementation involves:

+- **Producer in Order Service**: Sends messages containing product ID and quantity to the Product Service.
+- **Consumer in Product Service**: Receives messages to update product quantities based on incoming data.

 ## Additional Services